makeabilitylab/physcomp/advancedio/oled.md

 The black-and-white OLED consists of a matrix of LEDS, called pixels, which can be individually addressed to turn on/off (or, in the case of colored displays, to control individual RGB LEDs to create colors).
 As with all other drawing libraries, the coordinate system for these pixels places the origin `(0,0)` at the top-left corner with the `x-axis` increasing to the right and the `y-axis` increasing down.

 ![](assets/images/AdafruitOLEDDisplay_CoordinateSystemAndPixels_ByJonFroehlich.png)
 **Figure** An overview of the 128x64 matrix of LEDs—we call each LED a "pixel".
+Image created in PowerPoint and uses images from Fritzing and the [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units) tutorial.
 {: .fs-1 }

 Thus, to turn "on" the LED at pixel `(18, 6)` using [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview), we would write: `drawPixel(18, 6, SSD1306_WHITE)`.
 For black-and-white displays, the last argument can be either `SSD1306_WHITE` to draw a white pixel or `SSD1306_BLACK` to draw a black pixel (these constants are defined in [Adafruit_SSD1306.h](https://github.com/adafruit/Adafruit_SSD1306/blob/master/Adafruit_SSD1306.h)).
 For color displays, you can instead pass in a unsigned 16-bit value representing RGB colors (see [docs](https://learn.adafruit.com/adafruit-gfx-graphics-library/coordinate-system-and-units)).